Haymarket Post Office: History

 The site of the Haymarket Post Office was originally granted to John Dickson and James Blanch on 8 March 1831.
 The land was transferred to Michael McMahon in July 1889.
 635 George Street was the Mercantile Hotel, later the British Lion Hotel.
 Number 633 had a number of commercial tenancies.
 McMahon died in 1904 and the land was transferred to his three sons and Robert David Lewers, who sold to Sydney grocer John Francis Ashwood.

 The Australian Government had been seeking land for a post office in the Haymarket area since 1909.
-No offers were forthcoming from notices in the Commonwealth Gazette, so the government took possession of 633–635 George Street under the Lands Acquisition Act of 1906 in 1912.
+No offers were forthcoming from notices in the Commonwealth Gazette, so the government took possession of 633–635 George Street under the Lands Acquisition Act 1906 in 1912.
 The three shops on the site continued to operate, with various tenants, until they were demolished in 1926.

 Plans for the new post office were drawn up in 1924 by E. Henderson, principal designing architect for the national government, but underwent some modifications so construction did not begin until 1927.
 George Oakeshott was the works director and E. Henderson the supervising architect.
 The builder was H.W.
 Thompson Ltd. The post office opened in 1928 and was managed by postmaster J. F. Fountain.

 The first complaints regarding the building occurred in 1932, when problems with the lift occurred due to overloading and misuse.
 Two years later, partitions were erected on the third floor to allow the space to be used by tenants M. S. Regal.
 In 1939 M. S. Regal made way for the Wireless Branch of the Posts and Telegraphs Department while the new General Post Office was being completed.

 Alterations were undertaken in 1932 to remove partitions on the first and third floors for the use of the radio inspector and staff.
 In 1936 alterations were made to the private boxes.

 The Post Office was designed with the intention of leasing parts of the upper storeys to tenants.
 There seems to initially have been difficulty finding tenants, but the Chinese Consulate General occupied the second floor from 1932 until 1973, when the consul seems to have closed.

 Space restrictions at the General Post Office forced the relocation of the engineering section of the Postmaster Generals Department to Haymarket in 1944.
 By 1946, other than the Chinese Consulate General, all floors were occupied by postal and telegraphic services.
 Postal demands continued to put pressure on the building and after lengthy negotiations 631 George Street, formerly the George Hotel, was purchased for the telephones department and incorporated into the post office building.

 The Post Office was offered for sale in 1991 under a government policy to sell a proportion of its post office buildings.
 The buildings have changed hands several times since their sale.